 All staff and adults involved in school life have a responsibility to safeguard our pupils.
 We train all our staff on Safeguarding issues, including ploicies and procedures.

-Debbie Norman is the Designated Safegurading Lead, Laura Snow (Head of Academy) and Ruth Beckett (Associate Executive Principal) are the Deputy Safeguading Leads.
+Debbie Norman is the Designated Safeguarding Lead, Laura Snow (Head of Academy) is Deputy Safeguarding Lead.

 Should you have any safeguarding concerns about your own or any of our children at Strand Primary Academy, please make contact with either the school or any of the agencies which can be found on the external contact page of this section.